edcres/belt-tools/README.md

 # belt-tools

-There are 2 apps in this repository, an old version and a new version The purpose of this is to show some of my improvement at the time of making the new app The newer version is simple, and meant to keep the theme of the original
+There are 2 apps in this repository, an old version and a new version.
+The purpose of this is to show some of my improvement at the time of making the new app.
+The newer version is simple, and meant to keep the theme of the original.

-This was the first real app I made
+This was the first real app I made.
-I used it to help me in my hardware job
+I used it to help me in my hardware job.

-The newer version is built in MVVM architecture and a local database The old version uses shared preferences to store data and almost all the code is in the activities
+The newer version is built in MVVM architecture and a local database.
+The old version uses shared preferences to store data and almost all the code is in the activities.

 ---